Accessible Performances

 Each performance listed below will be described live for patrons who are blind and partially sighted.
 The description will not be audible to the general audience.
 Ten minutes before the show begins, VocalEye patrons will hear a brief description of the set, characters, props, and costumes.
 When the show begins, the VocalEye describer will convey important visual information and physical action, live, between the actors' lines.

-Please contact the Arts Club Box Office to reserve tickets and description equipment.
-The equipment consists of a handheld receiver and a single plastic earpiece that fits over either ear.
-The receivers are also compatible with most personal earbuds and headphones.
-Equipment is available, at no charge, for pickup at the VocalEye table in the lobby up to one hour before showtime.
-VocalEye’s Theatre Buddies will be available to escort you to your seats and assist you with setting up your receiver and ear piece.
+Equipment is available, at no charge, for pickup at the VocalEye table in the lobby (up to one hour before showtime) and consists of a handheld receiver and a single plastic earpiece that fits over either ear.
+The receivers are compatible with most personal earbuds and headphones.
+VocalEye’s Theatre Buddies will be available to escort you to your seats and assist you with setting up your receiver and earpiece.
+A VocalEye Theatre Buddy can also be requested to meet you at a local, predetermined transit stop and provide sighted guidance to the venue.
+Email Buddies@vocaleye.ca to request a Theatre Buddy or more information about the service.

 Stanley Industrial Alliance Stage